ersilia-os/eos4e40/README.md

 # Antibiotic activity of small molecules

 Based on a simple _E.coli_ growth inhibition assay, the authors trained a model capable of identifying antibiotic potential in compounds structurally divergent from conventional antibiotic drugs.
-One of the predicted active molecules, Halicin, was experimentally validated _in vitro_ and _in vivo_.
+One of the predicted active molecules, Halicin (SU3327), was experimentally validated _in vitro_ and _in vivo_.
 Halicin is a drug under development as treatment for diabetes.

 ## Summary

 * Predicts **antibiotic activity** of small molecules
 * Takes **compound structures** as input
 * Trained with **experimental** bioactivity data against _E.coli_
-* Based on a dataset of **>2,000** experiments
+* Based on a dataset of **>2,000** molecules
 * Results **validated experimentally**
 * Used for **drug repurposing**
 * Identified a **novel broad-spectrum** antibiotic